Everything you need to know about travelling in the Czech Republic in our practical destination guide.

 - Plug converter

 - External battery

 Read our Czech Republic Travel Blogs

-There is more than just drinking beer on this list of things to do in Prague, Czech Republic…But still some beer.
-Hanging…
+There is more than just drinking beer on this list of things to do in Prague, Czech Republic…But still some delicious Prague beer.
+Prague is…

 Over millions of years the remnants of plant specimens have compacted and accumulated to form a rock that changed the world and helped produce the…